Guide to Counting Cells Not Equal to a Specific Value in Excel

 The SUMPRODUCT function returns the sum of the products of the corresponding elements in the two arrays.
 In other words, it multiplies each element in the first array with the corresponding element in the second array and then sums the products.

-See also How to parse json in Excel
+See also How to open xbrl file in Excel

 To use the SUMPRODUCT function to count cells that are not equal to a specific value, we can use the following formula: